Deus (band): Second era (2004–present)

 Keep You Close was released in September 2011, featuring Greg Dulli.
 The title track of the album was premiered on 16 June 2011 on "C'est Lenoir", a show on radio France Inter, presented by Bernard Lenoir.
-The first single off the new record, "Constant Now", was released on 19 September 2011.
-Keep You Close received rave reviews: Q rewarded the record with 4 out of 5 stars, saying "The Belgian Elbow hit new heights on sixth effort".
+The first single off the new record, "Constant Now", was released on 19 September 2011.Keep You Close received rave reviews: Q rewarded the record with 4 out of 5 stars, saying "The Belgian Elbow hit new heights on sixth effort".
 Sputnikmusic gave the album 5 out of 5, describing the record as "a real grower album" and "Keep you Close may not be the best dEUS album ever, but it's still certainly one of the finest albums to have come out this year and one of the finest albums in the band's entire career."
 In October 2011 the band won the "Best Belgian Act" award at the MTV Europe Music Awards.

 In June 2012, they released Following Sea.
 It received glowing reviews from the Belgian and European press.

-In October 2016, they announced through Facebook that Mauro Pawlowski would leave the band after a final concert in Antwerp the following February.
-On 6 February 2018, they announced through Facebook that Bruno De Groote will be the new guitar player of the band.
+In October 2016, they announced through Facebook that Mauro Pawlowski would leave the band after a final concert in Antwerp the following February, then on 6 February 2018, they announced through Facebook that Bruno De Groote will be the new guitar player of the band.

-In August 2021 it was announced that Bruno De Groote had suffered a stroke the year before and was leaving the band to take care of his health.
-Later the same month the band confirmed that Mauro Pawlowski would rejoin the group to replace De Groote in their upcoming shows, and then on 13 June 2022, during a show at Athens, Tom Barman announced to the audience (and the rest of the band) that Pawlowski would be rejoining full-time.
-He also commented that they had recorded an eighth album with the expected released date of February 2023.
-The first single Must Have Been New from the album How to Replace It was released in November 2022.
-The second single was called 1989.
-Their eighth album How to Replace It was released on February 17 2023.
+In August 2021 it was announced that Bruno De Groote had suffered a stroke the year before and was leaving to take care of his health.
+Pawlowski rejoined, initially just to replace De Groote in their upcoming shows, and then full-time.
+Both Pawlowski and De Groote appear on How to Replace It (released 17 February 2023) although neither are listed as members of the band.
+Pawlowski left the band for a second time in June 2025, initially citing health issues, but it was later confirmed by Barman in an interview in Het Nieuwsblad that he was to be replaced by Simen Folstad Nilsen full-time.